Napster founders reunite with social video service

 Parker and Fanning will be hoping that the live service operates with fewer hiccups as it becomes available to Facebook's 950 million users.
 In order to use Airtime, consumers have to be registered Facebook users.

-Parker said the start-up is not trying to build a new platform to rival the likes of Facebook.
+Parker said the start-up is not trying to build a new platform to rival the likes of Facebook (FB.O).

 Airtime is being positioned more as a social network, where friends can communicate or even 'perform' for each other.
 Parker said the service would benefit from the 'network effect' in that the more people who use it, the more useful it will become similar to telephone or a more modern network like Facebook.